 “That country’s focus on ecotourism is so deep and pure that it’s become a huge part of the economy,” Avital Andrews, lifestyle editor for Sierra magazine, told The New York Times.
 “You can see it in the landscape.
 It’s like this Eden of rain forest and wildlife.”

 African wildlife reserves, U.S. national parks and green cities like Copenhagen are other recommended destinations.

-Even more important than where you travel is how you travel.
-This infographic from 1BOG shows the carbon footprint for various travel methods.
-If you’re traveling a long distance — more than 2,500 miles — a bus is your most eco-friendly option.
-Since this rarely possible with international travel, you’ll be happy to know that airplanes are the second most efficient way to move around.
+Even more important than where to travel is how to travel.
+An infographic from 1BOG shows the carbon footprint of various travel methods.
+If traveling a long distance — more than 2,500 miles — a bus is the most eco-friendly option.
+Since buses cannot travel between continents, airplanes are the second most efficient way to go.
 On the other end of the spectrum, driving an SUV is the least efficient method of travel.

 3. Reduce, Reuse, Recycle

 Finally, always follow the three R’s of the environment when traveling.
 Whether you’re in the rain forests of Costa Rica or the bustling streets of Copenhagen, there are ample opportunities to reduce, reuse and recycle.
 (One example would be to carry around a reusable water bottle, which reduces your plastic consumption and helps you stay hydrated.)

 We live in a global society.
 While there are certainly remote tribes, rural countries and individual communities that are isolated from mainstream society, most of the world is connected via the internet and other platforms of mass communication.